Board of Directors

 receipt of your report and route it to the appropriate professionals to comprehensively review and resolve the

-addition, if your complaint relates to accounting, internal controls or auditing matters, you may contact the
+- In addition, if your complaint relates to accounting, internal controls or auditing matters, you may contact the

-Chairperson of our Audit Committee by sending an email to ethics@elastic.co or by writing to Elastic N.V., 800
+Chairperson of our Audit Committee by sending an email to ethics@elastic.co or by writing to Elastic N.V., 88 Kearny St, Floor 19, San Francisco, California 94108, Attn: Chairperson of Audit Committee.
+We will

-forward all such communications to the Chairperson of our Audit Committee.
+such communications to the Chairperson of our Audit Committee.

 And remember, you have Elastic's unwavering commitment to protect all who have in good faith reported a complaint, or